 Suffer from seasonal allergies?
 Depending on where you live, you may already be sneezing, sniffling and rubbing your itchy eyes.

-And you may be in for a whopper of a spring — especially since spring is arriving earlier in several regions.
+And you may be in for a whopper of a spring — especially since spring has been arriving earlier in several regions.

 The first pollen culprit each year is typically trees.
 If rainfall was good the year before, resulting in solid tree growth, that typically means healthy trees.
 Combine that with relatively warm forecasts with no more freezing temperatures on the horizon and it's a perfect storm of pollen-filled trees.